DRH001/Rattle/README.md

 q with an argument will soon act as a break statement, breaking the topmost N loops (N=arg)

+the # argument will work better (currently broken when used as arguments for some functions)

 Infinite loops will only occur if the loop count is explicitly 0 (e.g. `]0`), but not if implicitly 0 (e.g. `]~` where ~ is 0).
 Currently both cases would loop infinitely.